 Each variant can be either signed or unsigned and has an explicit size.
-Signed and unsigned merely refers to whether it is possible for the number to be either negative or positive; in other words, whether the number needs to have a sign with it (signed), or whether it will only ever be positive and can therefore be represented without a sign (unsigned).
-It’s like writing numbers on paper: when the sign matters, a number is shown with a plus sign or minus sign, but when it’s safe to assume the number is positive, it’s shown with no sign.
-Signed numbers are stored using two’s complement representation (if you’re unsure what this is you can search for it online; an explanation is outside the scope of this text).
+Signed and unsigned refers to whether it’s possible for the number to be negative or positive; in other words, whether the number needs to have a sign with it (signed) or whether it will only ever be positive and can therefore be represented without a sign (unsigned).
+It’s like writing numbers on paper: when the sign matters, a number is shown with a plus sign or a minus sign; however, when it’s safe to assume the number is positive, it’s shown with no sign.
+Signed numbers are stored using two’s complement representation (if you’re unsure what this is, you can search for it online; an explanation is outside the scope of this book).

 Each signed variant can store numbers from -(2n - 1) to 2n - 1 - 1 inclusive, where n is the number of bits that variant uses.
-So an i8 can store from -(27) to 27, which equals -128 to 127.
-Unsigned variants can store numbers from 0 to 2n - 1, so a u8 can store from 0 to 28 - 1, which equals 0 to 255.
+So an i8 can store numbers from -(27) to 27, which equals -128 to 127.
+Unsigned variants can store numbers from 0 to 2n - 1, so a u8 can store numbers from 0 to 28 - 1, which equals 0 to 255.

-Finally, the isize and usize types depend on the kind of computer your program is running on: 64-bits if you’re on a 64-bit architecture, and 32-bits if you’re on a 32-bit architecture.
+Additionally, the isize and usize types depend on the kind of computer your program is running on: 64-bits if you’re on a 64-bit architecture and 32-bits if you’re on a 32-bit architecture.

 You can write integer literals in any of the forms shown in Table 3-2.
-Note that all number literals except for the byte literal allow a type suffix, such as 57u8, and _ as a visual separator, such as 1_000.
+Note that all number literals except the byte literal allow a type suffix, such as 57u8, and _ as a visual separator, such as 1_000.

-Table 3-2: Integer literals in Rust.
+Table 3-2: Integer Literals in Rust